DocumentationAPI Reference

 The SESSION_COMPLETED is an informational notification that simply indicates the user has completed their interaction with the Drop-In.
 It should be logged but not actioned on.

-The ORDER_AUTHORIZED notification will look like:
+The ORDER_AUTHORIZED notification will look like this:

 {